toppa/Toppa-libs/readme.txt

 * For troubleshooting help, please [post a comment in my latest post on WordPress plugins](http://www.toppa.com/category/technical/wordpress-plugins/).

 == Changelog ==

+= 1.2 =
+* Added callFunctionForNetworkSites() to ToppaFunctionsFacade
+* Apply wpdb charset and collate defaults, if available, when creating a table
+* Better error reporting if there is a db error

 = 1.1.1 = Added filesystem functions to ToppaFunctionsFacade